mostafa-gamal-97/Stock-Prices-Prediction-using-LSTM/README.md

 ## Acknowledgements

-This article was a great help in Data Preparation and Model Implementation, Also a great explanation of LSTM input requirements.
+This article was a great help in Data Preparation, Also a great explanation of LSTM input requirements.
 [MachineLearningMastery - Time Series Prediction using Keras](https://machinelearningmastery.com/time-series-prediction-with-deep-learning-in-python-with-keras/)

 Also Seif Helal Repo was a great help to me especially in visualizationss logic: